turboboy215/IMED2MOD/README.md

 * NHL Blades of Steel 2000
 * Warriors of Might and Magic

-Game Gear:
+Game Gear/Master System:
 * Chicago Syndicate
-* The Smurfs Travel the World (also on Master System)
+* The Smurfs Travel the World

 ## To do:
   * Support for the SNES (IMEDSNES) and MegaDrive (IMEDMega) module formats